 Closed (Museum): Mondays, the day following a national holiday, year-end and New Year holidays

-Sights and tours around the city
+Sights and Tours Around the City

-Near the location, there's a spot where you can enjoy cherry blossom viewing and take in some spectacular views!
+In Higashimurayama, there are many places where you can enjoy cherry blossom viewing and take in some spectacular views!
 Let's take a quick look.

 Higashimurayama Central Park

 This is a park with many cherry trees in Higashimurayama.
 There is also a pond where you can play in the water and playground equipment, so you can enjoy this park with your children.
 There are a whopping 10 different kinds of cherry trees that bloom in spring!

 In addition to Someiyoshino, there are also double-flowered cherry trees called Kanzan and Kanhi-zakura, which are common in the Okinawa region.
 There is also the rare pale yellow "Ukon" cherry tree, so look for it as you walk around!

 Access...7 minutes walk from Yasaka Station on the Seibu-Tamako Line.

 If you go a little further from Higashimurayama, you can see Lake Tama, which is located near the border with Saitama Prefecture.